LayMui/website-hugo/exampleSite/content/english/post/spiritual-gifts.md

 to make up what you lack.

-You can be healed by gift (it happen right then) and a gift is given Gift has nothing to do with spiritual maturity or development
+You can be healed by gift (it happen right then) and a gift is given

+Gift has nothing to do with spiritual maturity or development

 In 1 Cor 13 there is a more excellent way which is love and it's encompass fruits of the Holy Spirit described in Galatians 5:22 If I operate in the fullness of the Holy Spirit, all the gifts are there

+When you have the Giver (Holy Spirit) within you, you do not need to ask God for spiritual gifts If you know who are in Christ, you let the life of God flow out of you.
+From the abundance of the heart, the mouth speaks
+Your spirit is right perfect, the only way for the spirit to relate to people around you is through your soul becos the soul has to form the words, the ideas and take things of the spirit There has to be a connectionn between the Spirit, Soul and Body.
+Many people's problems is their mind not renewed and tainted by religion and unbelief